ricardodpcosta/ricardodpcosta.github.io/research.md

 <p style="margin-bottom:1cm;"></p>

+The numerical solution of the **Navier-Stokes equations** is a fundamental problem in computational fluid dynamics, enabling the numerical simulation of uncountable real engineering applications.
+Besides the **momentum balance equation**, the system requires a **mass conservation equation** specified depending on the flow dynamics.
+For incompresible flows, the **incompressibility constraint** (div-grad duality) specifies that the mass rate of change equals zero in any control volume.
+Although conceptually simple, constraint raises significant challenges for developing accurate, robust, and stable discretisations, particularly in the high-order accurate context.

-The numerical solution of the Navier-Stokes equations is fundamental in computational fluid dynamics.
-When the incompressibility constraint (div-grad duality) is considered, significant challenges arise for developing accurate, robust, and stable discretisations, particularly in the high-order accurate context.
-In that concern, the candidate proposed in [9,10] a very high-order accurate FVM based on specific polynomial reconstructions computed on a staggered mesh construction to handle the div-grad duality.
-The solution of the resulting velocity-pressure coupled system was also improved with a novel incomplete inverse preconditioning technique based on the Schur complement for the saddle-point matrix.
-The method was further improved and equipped with the ROD method [11] to solve 2D fluid flow problems in arbitrary curved boundaries, effectively achieving the sixth-order of convergence on unstructured meshes.
+Several stabilisation techniques were developed in the context of first- and second-order accurate methods, such as discretisation on **staggered meshes** or the classical Rhie-Chow interpolation on **collocated meshes** for the pressure-velocity coupling.
+These techniques cannot, however, be easily extended for achieving high-order of convergence.
+In [9,10], a very high-order accurate FVM based on specific polynomial reconstructions computed on a **staggered mesh** construction is proposed to handle the **div-grad duality**.
+The solution of the resulting velocity-pressure coupled system is also accelerated with a novel **incomplete inverse preconditioning technique** based on the **Schur complement** for saddle-point matrices.
+The work is further improved and equipped with the **ROD method** [11,12] to solve 2D and 3D incompressible fluid flow problems in **arbitrary curved boundaries**, effectively achieving the sixth-order of convergence on unstructured meshes.

 <p style="margin-bottom:1cm;"></p>